speckledlemon/tph-spotlights/emacs.markdown

 __**What is Emacs?**__

 Emacs is a Lisp interpreter.
 It is commonly used as a **text editor** for reading and writing code, although you can use it to write academic documents or do your taxes, if that is more your style.
 It has a rich history and it is almost certainly the most flexible text editor that is publicly available.
-As such, it tends to be the case that one dev's use of Emacs is **very** different than another's.
+As such, it tends to be the case that one dev's use of Emacs is **exceptionally** different from another's.

 __**Where to get Emacs**__
 - macOS: http://wikemacs.org/wiki/Installing_Emacs_on_OS_X